DBProductions/angularjs-starter-app/README.md

 Font Awesome v4.0.3
 Angular v1.2.15

 ## Getting started

+To start you can clone the angular-starter-app repository, install the dependencies and start the server.

+### Prerequisites

+You must have git, node and npm installed.

+### Clone repository

+Clone the angularjs-starter-app repository.

+    $ git clone git@github.com:DBProductions/angularjs-starter-app.git
+    $ cd angularjs-starter-app

+Install the dependencies.

+     $npm install

+### Run the application

 There is a simple server to use the project, run with node.
-The server holds some simple user data and can create, edit and delete, there is no persistence.
+The server holds some simple user data and can create, edit and delete them, there is no persistence.

     $ node server.js
-    Server listen on port 3000 browse http://127.0.0.1:3000
+    Server listen on port 3000 browse at http://127.0.0.1:3000

 ## Grunt

-As default there are two tasks defined, jshint and jasmine.
+As default there are three tasks defined, jshint, jasmine and yuidoc.

     $ grunt